Significance

 Effective board oversight of ESG matters is crucial for ensuring that sustainability and responsible business practices are integrated into our strategic decision-making processes.

-Berry board roomAlthough all Board committees contribute to elements of ESG, the Nominating and Governance Committee is ultimately responsible for ESG oversight.
+Berry board roomAlthough all Board committees contribute to elements of sustainability, the Nominating and Governance Committee is ultimately responsible for sustainability oversight.
 It receives feedback on ESG topics through multiple channels.
-First, our VP of Sustainability provides regular updates based on feedback from customers, suppliers, team members, and NGOs around the globe.
-Second, this person also leads our internal ESG team, which shares industry trends and discusses what matters most to our stakeholders.
+First, our SVP of Sustainability provides regular updates based on feedback from customers, suppliers, team members, and NGOs around the globe.
+Second, this person also leads our internal sustainability team, which shares industry trends and discusses what matters most to our stakeholders.
 Finally, our materiality assessment collects information from external and internal stakeholders regarding a variety of ESG topics.

 The Compensation and Talent Development Committee oversees the company's social sustainability matters, including aspects of diversity, equity, and inclusion strategy, initiatives, and disclosures.
 The committee reviews the company's corporate policies, programs, and significant publications relating to social sustainability management at least annually, in coordination with the other standing Board committees and, as appropriate, make recommendations on social matters to the full Board.
 The committee also reviews significant social findings of internal and external sustainability assessments and audits, including those of company stakeholders and other third parties, to ensure that principal risks and deficiencies related to social sustainability are identified, monitored, and controlled and that sufficient resources are allocated to address such risks.